abinit/abinit/doc/tutorial/rttddft.md

     That is because RT-TDDFT is not compatible with that option and it is thus better to generate the initial orbitals without it as well.
-    You may also notice that we set the variable [[istwfk]] to 1 for all $k$-points, that is because we cannot take advantage of time-reversal symmetry for some $k$-points in RT-TDDFT.
+    You may also notice that we set the variable [[istwfk]] to 1 for all $k$-points, that is because we cannot take advantage of time-reversal symmetry for the storage of wavefunctions in RT-TDDFT.

 ## 3. Real-time TDDFT and stability
 Now that we have a set of initial orbitals we can run some time-dependent calculations.